-Do not wear clothing with zippers or metal.
+Do not wear any clothing with zippers or metals.

-In the past, osteoporosis could be detected only after you broke a bone.
-By that time, however, your bones could be quite fragile.
-A bone density test makes it possible to know your risk of breaking bones before the fact.
+In the past, osteoporosis could only be detected after breaking a bone.
+However, by that time, your bones could be quite fragile.
+A bone density test makes it possible to know your risk of breaking bones before it happens.

-This test uses low-level X-rays to measure how many grams of calcium and other bone minerals are packed into a segment of bone.
-Although images of your hip and lower spine are prefered, the wrist or forearm can be used as well.
+This test uses low-level X-rays to measure how many milligrams of bone mineral are present in a specific section of bone.
+Although images of your hip and lower spine are preferred, the forearm can be used for as well.

-Our technologists are certified by the International Society of Clinical Densitometry and licensed to practice through the Alberta College of Combined Laboratory and X-ray Technologists or Alberta College of Medical Diagnostic and Therapeutic Technologists
+Our technologists are certified by the International Society of Clinical Densitometry and licensed to practice thorough the Alberta College of Combined Laboratory and X-ray technologists or the Alberta College of Medical Diagnostic and Therapeutic Technologists.

 What else can bone densitometry testing determine?

 - You must be 50 years of age or older and are required to have a referral from your health care provider.

 - Alberta Health and Wellness guidelines stipulate only one screening Bone Density exam every 2 years.